As an affiliate, we earn from qualifying purchases. We get commissions for purchases made through links in this post.

 Most ferret owners know just how much time their pets can spend sleeping.
-Although these critters are considered to be nocturnal animals, they easily adjust their sleeping habits to their human’s schedule.
-They sleep up to 18 hours a day and can wake up to play or eat whenever we are active.
+Although these critters are considered to be nocturnal animals, they easily adjust their sleeping habits to their human schedule.
+They sleep up to 18 hours a day and can wake up to play or eat whenever they are active.

 However, in the winter months, even before the first snowfall, our pets enter the winter sleeping mode.
 So let’s discuss that for a moment, shall we?

 The “Winter Mode”